smplrspace/docs/docs/api-reference/space/data-layers.md

 ##### Bar chart style options

 - `height` defines the height of each bar from the ground to the top.
 It is a function that takes an interpolated value as argument and returns the height in meters of the bar representing an element with that value.

+**Note:** The height or elevation is automatically corrected in 2D mode to render the heatmap on the ground.
+In 3D mode, heatmaps with low elevation will automatically be rendered on the ground to avoid being hidden.

 The [air quality](/examples/air-quality) example uses a heat map layer and can be used as a code playground to test out the options.
 The [timeheat demo](https://timeheat.smplrspace.io/) showcases the capabilies of the heat map layer and provides a UI-based playground to test out options.